dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
- yeah
+ yes

 **Christian Seberino:**
-and and so and on top of that to add insult to injury they they make something difficult by doing something that's pointless essentially and so your
+and so and on top of that to add insult to injury they they make something difficult by doing something that's pointless essentially and so your